-What is the Fireline Method?
+What Is the Fireline Method?

 The Five Phases at a Glance

-1. Audit & Assessment
+1. Audit and Assessment

 2. Cost Analysis